prabusw/dotfiles/.github/README.md

 on online resources.
 Sources are cited in the individual files.

-The dotfiles in this repository are used in a pc which dual boots between Arch and Alpine Linux.
-So anything related to systemd will not work on Alpine.
+The dotfiles in this repository are used in a pc which dual boots between Arch Linux and Alpine Linux.
+So any configuration related to systemd is only for Arch Linux.

 ![ScreenShot](/home/prabu/Screenshots/2024-08-25_21-02-19.png )
 ## Sway configuration Details